On some topological equivalences for moduli spaces of $G$-bundles: Introduction

 In section \ref{lastsection}, we restrict our attention to $G=\mathrm{GL}_n$ and $\mathrm{SL}_n$.
 In this case, the notion of regularly stable and stable coincides.
 Therefore, if the rank $n$ and degree $d$ are coprime, then the moduli spaces of semistable $G$-Higgs bundles and of semistable $G$-connections are smooth.
 In Theorem \ref{homotopy}, we explicitly compute the homotopy groups of the moduli space of $\mathrm{SL}(n,\mathbb{C})$-connections.
-In Theorem \ref{integer}, we prove that the mixed Hodge structure on the cohomology groups (modulo torsion) with integer coefficients on the moduli spaces of $\mathrm{SL}(n,\mathbb{C})$-Higgs bundles and of $\mathrm{SL}(n,\mathbb{C})$-connections are pure and isomorphic.
+Using the smoothness of